Material-Blazor/Material.Blazor/Material.Blazor/Components/NumericIntField/MBNumericIntField.md

 - Applies [density subsystem](xref:A.Density) - note that filled text fields with denisty of -2 or less ignore labels by design within Material Theme.
 - Renders Blazor validation messages in Material Theme's style. see the [Form Validation Article](xref:A.FormValidation).

+## Caveats

+Note the use of multiple parameters that presume invariance during the life of this component (since this component uses NumericDecimalField).
+- DecimalPlaces
+- FocusedMagnitude
+- Min
+- UnfocusedMagnitude

 &nbsp;

 &nbsp;